 6. Contribute a healthy option

 Whenever an event is potluck style, bring a healthy option to the table.
-Roasted squash with fresh herbs, a bright salad loaded with colorful vegetables or a lean protein.
+Roasted squash with fresh herbs, a bright salad loaded with colorful vegetables or a lean protein (in case your daily vegetable intake is not enough, check here!).
 Chances are, there are others at the table trying to keep from adding to their waistlines!